BryanFonseca/TouchTypingVanilla/README.md

 const obj = {
   prop: 'yo',
   method: () => {
-    //arrow function doesn't the its own this :c console.log(this);
+    //arrow functions don't get the their own this :c console.log(this);
   },
 };